Currambine - Kinross

 PROFILE FAQ

-Currambine - Kinross has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Currambine - Kinross has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Key projects include Meridian Park Industrial Estate, Iluka Beach Residential Estate (Stages ongoing), Kinross College Senior School Expansion, and Currambine Community Centre & Library Upgrade.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable ones include Meridian Park Industrial Estate, Iluka Beach Residential Estate (stages ongoing), Kinross College Senior School Expansion, and Currambine Community Centre & Library Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.